 DIY Garlic and Herb Seasoning Mix

 Disclosure: This post contains affiliate links for your shopping convenience.
 Should you chose to purchase through these links we make a small commission at no extra cost to you.
 You can read our full disclosure here.

-Note: you can also add 1 teaspoon each fennel, coriander, rosemary and celery seed for added flavor.
+Note: You can also add 1 teaspoon each fennel, coriander, rosemary and celery seed for added flavor.

-Spices organized in small glass bowls.
+Garlic herb seasoning spices organized in small glass bowls.

+DIY Garlic and Herb Seasoning Mix